 The week leading up to the race was the most extreme race taper experience.

-I tried to hit a certain amount of macronutrients per day to fuel my body well.
+I also focused on fueling well and hit a certain amount of macronutrients per day to fuel my body well.
 I also spent so much time packing my race essentials to make sure I didn't forget anything!
-After a full week and a half of tapering, I was ready to do the actual race!

 Two days before the race

 With most races, I like to arrive the day before so there is plenty of time for checking-in, getting a lay of the land, and taking care of other race preparations.

 However, this triathlon was such a big race that I wanted to give myself a full day to prepare so I left two days early.